 - Overall, we rate The Spectator UK Right-Center biased based on story selection and editorial positions that moderately favor the right.
-We also rate them Mixed for factual reporting due to a few failed checks.
+We also rate them as Mostly Factual in reporting, rather than High, due to misleading articles and a few failed fact checks regarding climate change.

 Country: United Kingdom

 The Spectator is a weekly British conservative magazine.
 It was first published on 6 July 1828, making it the oldest continuously published magazine in the English language.
-The magazine covers politics, culture, and current affairs as well as arts pages on books, music, opera, and film and TV reviews.
+The magazine covers politics, culture, current affairs, and arts pages on books, music, opera, and film and TV reviews.

-The Spectator also has USA and Australian versions.
+The Spectator also has the USA and Australian versions.

 Funded by / Ownership

-The Spectator is currently owned by David and Frederick Barclay who also own the right leaning The Daily Telegraph newspaper, via Press Holdings.
-Revenue is generated through fee based subscriptions and the sale of classifieds advertising.
+The Spectator is currently owned by David and Frederick Barclay, who also own the right-leaning The Daily Telegraph newspaper via Press Holdings.
+Revenue is generated through fee-based subscriptions and the sale of classified advertising.

 Analysis / Bias

-Editorially, The Spectator is generally Eurosceptic in outlook, favoring close ties with the United States rather than with the European Union, and supportive of Israel.
-In British politics they are generally strongly opposed to the Labour Party and favor the Conservative Party and are often critical of Conservative Party Prime Minister Theresa May for not being strong enough on Brexit.
+Editorially, The Spectator is generally Eurosceptic in outlook, favoring close ties with the United States rather than with the European Union and supporting Israel.
+In British politics, they are generally strongly opposed to the Labour Party and favor the Conservative Party and are often critical of Conservative Party Prime Minister Theresa May for not being strong enough on Brexit.

 Overall, we rate The Spectator UK Right-Center biased based on story selection and editorial positions that moderately favor the right.
-We also rate them Mixed for factual reporting due to a few failed checks.
-(D. Van Zandt 12/1/2016) Updated (3/21/2019)
+We also rate them as Mostly Factual in reporting, rather than High, due to misleading articles and a few failed fact checks regarding climate change.
+(D. Van Zandt 12/1/2016) Updated (12/09/2022)